vesavlad/datatools-ui/docs/user/editor/routes.md

 - **Route branding URL:** A link to a webpage with route branding information
 - **Route branding asset:** A route image

-Once all the required fields, and any of the desired optional fields, are filled in click `Save`.
+Once all the required fields and any of the desired optional fields are filled in, click `Save`.

 **Note:** as with all newly created items (except patterns), the new route will not be saved until the save icon (💾) is clicked.